dtcenter/MET/docs/Users_Guide/config_options.rst

       e.g. ">FCDP50" means greater than the 50-th percentile of the climatological distribution for each point.

-    * "OCDP" for observation climatological distribution percentile thresholds.
+    * OCDP for observation climatological distribution percentile thresholds.
       The "OCDP" threshold logic matches the "FCDP" logic described above.
       However these thresholds are defined using the observation climatological mean and standard deviation rather than the forecast climatological data.